8none1/elk-bledob/README.md

 ### Requirements

 You need to have the bluetooth component configured and working in Home Assistant in order to use this integration.
+NB: If your lights are still connected to the App then they will not be automatically discovered until you disconnect.

 ### HACS